ForeverAProgrammer/spring-boot-base-gradle/README.md

   * Controller with a Class
 * Creating a custom task in Gradle (integrationTest task)
 * Setting up a Gradle task to depend on another Gradle task (JaCoCo task)
+* Excluding a file from JaCoCo testing coverage reports (Application.java)

 # Project Purpose
 This project was to demo creating controllers in Spring Boot and mapping them to rest endpoints.
 The project includes unit tests which run everytime the project is build.
 The results of the unit tests will be located at **/build/reports/test/index.html**.